 During this time, there were also many advancements in Japan, particularly in the fields of Agriculture and trade.
-At the start of this era, Japan only had about 7 million people, but by 1600, they grew to approximately 25 million.
+At the start of this era, Japan only had about 7 million people, but by the year 1600, their population had grown to approximately 25 million.

 All of this had a distinct impact upon the development of Japanese culture.

-Despite the many negative aspects of feudal Japan, such as it’s profession-based caste system and it’s immense number of civil wars, Japanese art and culture flourished during this time.
+Despite there being many negative aspects to feudal Japan, such as it’s profession-based caste system and it’s immense number of civil wars, the development of Japanese art and culture flourished during this time.

 Kōdō (The Way of Incense)